polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/09 - Your first real application.md

   phone:98765432
 ```

+Also our serialize event is documented in our Micro section.

 After we have retrieved the values from our wizard window, we first check if there already exists a *"database file"*.
 This is necessary,
 in order to make sure we actually *add* records to our data.
 If it does, we load this file, and add the contents of it into a
 temporary **[.content]** node.
 Notice, we do this before we add the values from our newly created record into this file, to ensure the
 last record supplied, physically becomes the last record in our file.
 This preserves the order of our records, according to the order
 they were supplied by the user.
 Then finally, before we convert this **[.content]** node to Hyperlambda, and save it to disc, we add
 the values from our *"wizard"* window.

+Our little **[while]** trick, simply ensures we only save our 10 most recent records.

 The last thing we do in our **[onclick]** Ajax event, is to make sure we invoke **[examples.databind-addresses]**, which is our widget
 lambda event, that is responsible for databinding our HTML table all over again.